chiragvaze/movietrack/PROJECT_CONTEXT.md

 **When starting a new chat, share this context and say:**

-> "I'm continuing work on MovieTrack v2.4.0.
+> "I'm continuing work on MovieTrack v2.4.1.
 Please read PROJECT_CONTEXT.md for full context.
-Current priority: Fix mobile responsiveness issues listed in the 'Priority Bug Fixes Needed' section.
-Desktop view is working perfectly and should not be changed.
-Focus on mobile navbar layout (hamburger left, logo center, profile right), smaller movie cards, and proper touch targets."
+Current priority: Categories page enhancements with action buttons and pagination.
+All features should maintain the existing Hybrid API System from v2.4.0."

 **Key Focus Areas:**
 1. Mobile navbar redesign (lines 5001-5270 in styles.css)